praekeltfoundation/vumi-whatsapp/README.md

 `PUBLISH_TIMEOUT` - The maximum amount of time to wait in seconds when publishing a message to the message broker.
 Defaults to 10 seconds

+`CONCURRENCY` - The number of parallel requests to make back to the WhatsApp API for outbound messages to the user.

+`CONSUME_TIMEOUT` - The timeout in seconds for submitting outbound messages to the whatsapp API.
+Defaults to 10 seconds

+`API_HOST` - The host to connect to for the WhatsApp API.
+Defaults to whatsapp.turn.io

+`API_TOKEN` - The auth token to use for the WhatsApp API.